skellis46/finger-pointing-moon/case-for-support.md

 #### Experimental practice-research

-- why is it experimental?

-The methodological heart of _Finger Pointing Moon_ is to use Authentic Movement (AM) as the basis for experimental practice-research fieldwork.
+The methodological heart of _Finger Pointing Moon_ is to use "sustained examination"[@varela_first-person_1999 p.2] of an experimental form of Authentic Movement (AM) as the basis for practice-research fieldwork.

-Authentic Movement is a process-oriented movement practice that specifically distinguishes the body as observed from the outside (third-person perspective) and the soma as perceived from the inside (first-person perception).[@hanna_what_1995 p.341] AM provides a structured body-based process of empirical (visible) and sensorial (non-visible) observation.
-Its focus is on _doing something_ rather than _making something_, and the practice dwells deeply in ambiguous feelings and thoughts, presents movement experiences that are not obviously visible and thereby complicated to document, and has an ambivalent relationship to the written word.
-Therefore, AM is an edge-case / paradigmatic way to examine the epistemic limits, possibilities and failings of body-based practice-research, and to propose extrapolations of these limits to other practice-research disciplines.
-The practice offers clear and precise limits necessary to wrestle with these fundamental questions of what can be known differently ...
+Authentic Movement is a process-oriented movement practice that distinguishes the body as observed from the outside (third-person perspective employing "unconditional positive regard"[@rogers_necessary_1957]) and the soma as perceived from the inside (first-person perception).[@hanna_what_1995 p.341] AM provides is a highly structured body-based process of empirical (visible) and sensorial (non-visible) observation.
+Its focus is on _doing something_ rather than _making something_, and the practice dwells deeply in ambiguous feelings and thoughts and presents movement experiences that are not obviously visible.
+AM can be though of as a primary or contemplative experience of reality, an unmediated encounter with the "really real".[Merton, in @kerr_borgmann_2016 p.65].
+The practice is highly distilled, and in _Finger Pointing Moon_ it acts as a more closed methodological system with which to observe the epistemic limits and possibilities of body-based work.
+The slipperiness of such contemplative practice, often beyond the reach of "verbalization and of rationalization."[@kerr_borgmann_2016 p.64] is essential to the project: it is complicated to document, and has an ambivalent relationship to the written word.
+Therefore, AM is an edge-case or paradigmatic method to examine the epistemic limits, possibilities and failings of body-based practice-research, and to propose extrapolations of these limits to other practice-research disciplines.
+The practice offers clear and precise limits necessary to begin to wrestle with what can be known differently through practice-research.

-"Unconditional positive regard"[@rogers_necessary_1957]

->As Schwab thinks through the relationship between artistic research and contemporary art he proposes that we must move away from objects (not clear what he means by objects) with a "more or less stable historical identity"[@schwab_experimental_2019 p.166] to "more precarious, ambivalent, or provisional things."[@schwab_experimental_2019 p.166] -- support for use of AM?

-AM is highly distilled -- a more closed 'system' with which to observe the complexity

-- AM as a primary or contemplative experience of reality.
-See <contemplation beyond rationalization.md> -- and the really real
-- distinction between soma and body: <first-person experience.md>
-- Varela's term "sustained examination" -- as method

 In _Finger Pointing Moon_ the practice will involve three people.
-The first two (Ellis and Whalley) will work with an experimental form of the AM practice oscillating between the roles of _mover_ and _observer_.
-Over the course of the practice they will adapt it (including using first, second and third-person photography and videography)[e.g. @bedard_disembodied_2015] by experimenting with the limits and possibilities of observable and sensorial experience.[This method builds on earlier work by Ellis, e.g. -@ellis_corporeal_2020] The third collaborator (TBC) will act as an external observer to the entire practice.
-The three roles provide degrees of proximity to the empirical and non-empirical qualities of the practice-research.
+The first two (Ellis and Whalley) will work with an experimental form of the AM practice and will oscillate between the roles of _mover_ and _observer_.
+Over the course of the practice they will adapt it (including using first, second and third-person photography and videography)[e.g. @bedard_disembodied_2015] by experimenting with the limits and possibilities of observable and sensorial experience.
+This method builds on earlier work by Ellis.[e.g. -@ellis_corporeal_2020] The third collaborator (TBC) will act as an external observer to the entire practice.
+The three roles provide degrees of proximity to the empirical and non-empirical qualities of the practice-research, and provide the means by which to excavate what lies inbetween, beneath and behind the artistic practice.

-The practice will be documented from _within_ via photography, videography, written and spoken reflections, and from _without_ via TBC's detailed third-person observations and analysis.
+The practice will be documented from _within_ via photography, videography, written and spoken reflections, and from _without_ via the third collaborator's detailed observations and analysis.

-- add Varela’s thinking about first person experience (in zettel <first-person experience>) — see question and thoughts in there?
-- check that I am clear that the design is only part PaR.
-See zettel <art practice and artistic research.md> -- also, only part is really what Bob and I will do (including outcomes).
-That PaR is then applied ... (check through, with and in)

-add something from Bob here about limited knowledges?

-Skills as an artist-scholar ...
-The ‘job in hand’ gives a further and complex insight into enquiries of bodies, and what lies in between / beneath / behind.
-The artist scholar is charged with the doing, (un)doing, of something.
-Some of the skills pertinent to the task ...
-Ways of reading
-Ways of understanding
-Ways of bodies
-Temporary understandings
-Understandings in flux
-Embedded / entwined and limited knowledges.

-This ‘limited’ nature is an area of perhaps enhancement to artistic-scholarly practice (in yours, and others).
-Not in terms of filling the gaps, or as presaged understanding, but of what can be forgotten.
-So a different route to delimiting knowledge.
+In _Finger Pointing Moon_ the artistic practice of AM will be a research outcome (Outcome 1: Authentic Movement: speculative and experimental documentation practices) and will also be applied as an "object of the research"[@borgdorff_conflict_2012 p.146] to underpin the other research methods and outcomes.

 #### Traditional scholarship